varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 Source system relationships describe the metadata so that the correct load patterns can be used.
 For Data Vault, relationships help the Accelerator build out Link constructs between entities.
 When a metadata import is performed, BimlFlex will add any constraints defined in the source.
 This information is maintained in the `ReferenceTable` and `ReferenceColumnName` columns in the Columns sheet in the metadata.
 The chosen reference column must be a Primary Key in the related table.
 Relationships are also present in the Data Vault and Dimensional model to describe relationships between Data Vault entities such as Hubs and Satellites as well as Facts and Dimensions to define load patterns.

-For the getting started process, relationships are defined between the Integration Key derived from the Foreign Key and the Integration Key derived rom the Primary Key.
+For the getting started process, relationships are defined between the Integration Key derived from the Foreign Key and the Integration Key derived from the Primary Key.
 Review the relationship definitions in the columns tab.

 As an example, the `SalesLT.Product` source table has its own `Product_BK` column that is derived from the Primary Key and has an `SsisExpression` expression of `FlexToBk(@@rs,ProductID)`.
 This column is marked as the Integration Key of the table (`IsIntegrationKey` set to `Y`).
 It also has 2 derived reference Integration Key columns that reference the 2 objects related to the Product: `SalesLT.ProductCategory` and `SalesLT.ProductModel`.